LAGFlynn/EdgeCommons/README.md

 **What is EdgeCommons?**

-EdgeCommons is a library for common tasks in Adobe Edge by Simon Widjaja and Friends.
+EdgeCommons is a library for common tasks in Adobe Edge by Simon Widjaja and friends.

 **What is Adobe Edge?**